-– Solvent-less lamination : in this case, they are adhesives without solvent, that is to say adhesives with 100% solids.
-Be careful that a water based glue and a solvent free glue are two different types of adhesives.
+– Solvent-less lamination: in this case, they are adhesives without solvent, that is to say adhesives with 100% solids.
+Be careful, a water-based glue and a solvent-free glue are two different types of adhesives.
 In the first case, it is a resin in solution in an aqueous phase (solvent = water) while in the second case, it is a resin with 100% active material (no solvent).
-Solvent free glues often have a lower green tacj than solvent glues, which means that a thirs film can not be glued in the same process (risk of telescoping).
+Solvent-free glues often have a weaker green tack than solvent-based glues, which means that a third film can not be glued on at the same process (risk of film slipping).
 Nevertheless, with solvent-free adhesives, the machine speeds that can be reached are higher than with dry or wet lamination, so the productivity is greater.
 The solvent-free adhesives are coated with a 3 or 5 cylinder head.

 – Extrusion coating lamination : in this process an extruder forces the molten thermoplastic resin through a die.
 The supports and the adhesive are pressed into a bonding station consisting of a large cylinder, a pressure cylinder and a water-cooled counter-pressure cylinder.
 The pressure exerted between the rolls makes it possible, with the temperature, to obtain the desired degree of adhesion.